-Slightly less than 2 hours from Dublin is one of the best sights in Ireland.
-The Rock of Cashel sits high on top a verdant grass clad hill.
-It dwarfs the surrounding city and gives awe-inspiring views of emerald landscape for far as the eye can see.
+Slightly less than 2 hours from the city, this Dublin day trip is one of the best sights in Ireland.
+The Rock of Cashel sits high on top of a verdant grass-clad hill.
+It dwarfs the surrounding city and gives awe-inspiring views of the emerald landscape for far as the eye can see.

 Last admission 45 minutes before closing.